mdsportz21/thisorthatsvc/README.md

 **TODO**
-1. Display rankings on right-half of the screen!
+1. ~~Display rankings on right-half of the screen!~~
 a.
 Extra credit: On mobile, it should show rankings below
-b.
-Extra credit: show in table names and small thumbnails
+b. ~~Extra credit: show in table names and small thumbnails~~
-2. Create ranking object with the following attributes:
+1. Create ranking object with the following attributes:
 a. my subject number rank
-b. list of subjects I beat
+b. list of subjects I beat, where each subject is a link that pulls up the two hats for a comparison
-3. Make list of subject I beat clickable
-4. Show percentage completed
+1. Show percentage completed
-a. len(comparisons) / total number permutations (i.e. sum(i for i in range(1,len(subjects))))
+a. len(comparisons) / sum(i for i in range(1,len(subjects)))
-5. Write scraper for hatz.squarespace.com
+1. Write scraper for hatz.squarespace.com
-6. Insert scraper data
+1. Insert scraper data

 **Setup**
 _$ virtualenv flask_